Beilis affair: Appearance of the "ritual" version

 The version about the use of Christian blood by Jews for ritual purposes —the "blood libel"— has existed since ancient times.
 In the Middle Ages, such an accusation was widespread in Catholic Europe.
 By the 18th century, it had practically fallen out of use in Western Europe, while similar accusations continued to arise regularly in Eastern Europe.
-Thus, in Russia, precisely in the 19th century, a whole series of such cases was initiated.
+Thus, in the Russian Empire, precisely in the 19th century, a whole series of such cases was initiated.
 In none of them was such an accusation proven.
 Nevertheless, it arose again and again and served as a catalyst for antisemitic sentiments.